mark61171/my_java_repository/README.md

 # Java Laboratory Activities Compilation

-This repository contains all laboratory activities developed for the subject **DCIT 23 – Object-Oriented Programming**.
+This repository contains all laboratory activities developed for the subject **DCIT 23 – Computer Programming 2**.
 Each folder represents a separate lab exercise, showcasing various core concepts in Java including control structures, user input, GUI design, and more.

 ## Table of Contents